roleyfoley/HanMadeHomemadeStatic/www/_products/_defaults.md

     expandable: false

 _comments:
-  title: nice looking title of the product
+  title: name of the page ( short with dashses for spaces)
-  name: name of the page ( spaces should be dashes )
+  name: The nice name of the product
   product_category: category of the product
   price: base price of the produc ( must be in format of 00.00)
   options: options for the product ( if the price changes add a price modifer +10.00 would add $10 to the price)